7 tips for running a successful strategy workshop for lawyers

 In today’s rapidly changing legal industry, staying ahead means more than just reacting to current trends.
 Law firms and in-house legal teams must future-proof their strategies to navigate evolving technologies, shifting client expectations, regulatory changes, and more.

-1. Define clear objectives for the session
+1. Define clear objectives for the workshop

-All great workshops start with clear goals, so kick off by clarifying what you want to achieve.
+All great strategy workshops start with clear goals, so kick off by clarifying what you want to achieve.
 Establishing clear objectives will keep the discussion focused and ensure participants leave with clear actions.

 2. Set the right atmosphere for open collaboration